chaitraDev/mysqlShareGen/README.md

     ```
 3. Run the script `export_mysql_data.py`.
 4. Follow the prompts to provide the necessary database connection details and additional configurations.
-5. The script will generate the `insertion_commands.txt` file containing the SQL commands.
+5. The script will generate the `commands.txt` file containing the SQL commands.

 ## Requirements